drewgingerich/homelab/docs/architecture/decisions/0002-build-a-media-server.md

-# 3. Build a home server from scratch
+# 2. Build a media server

 Date: 2019